Search All Items

 -

-caption: "In Victoria, B. C.," c.
+Caption: "A DAY ON THE GORGE, Victoria, B. C.," c.
 1906.
-William McCarthy (standing in the center) and four unidentified men with horse-and-buggies in the Gorge.
+William McCarthy (center, with moustache) posing with four unidentified men and two horse-and-buggies.
 The Gorge is a narrow tidal inlet in Victoria running from Selkirk Trestle to the Craigflower Bridge.
 The inlet became a popular recreation destination for the area's residents as Victoria grew.

 Date: 1906